silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 - **Before Action Hook**: Invoked **before** any logic of the action is executed.
 This can be used to perform validation checks, eligibility assessments, or custom logic before the main action takes place.
 - **After Action Hook**: Invoked **after** all logic of the action is completed.
 This allows developers to perform follow-up tasks such as logging, notifications, or additional off-chain and on-chain integrations.

-## Key Concepts
+## Some concepts

 1. **Collaterals**:
    - The protocol supports two types of collateral: **Hook.COLLATERAL_TOKEN** (borrowable collateral) and **Hook.PROTECTED_TOKEN** (non-borrowable collateral).
 Borrowable collateral earns interest as it is available for lending, while protected collateral provides security for the user, ensuring liquidity and immediate access to their funds.
-   - Transitions between these collateral types (e.g., transitioning from **Hook.PROTECTED_TOKEN** to **Hook.COLLATERAL_TOKEN**) are handled via the hooks system.
+   - Transitions between these collateral types (e.g., transitioning from **Hook.PROTECTED_TOKEN** to **Hook.COLLATERAL_TOKEN**).

 2. **Token Transfers**:
-   - The hooks system manages share token transfers that occur during key actions like deposits, withdrawals, and borrow operations.
-When collateral or debt tokens are involved, the hooks ensure accurate and secure handling of token transfers.
+   - The hooks system notifies also about the share token transfers that occur during key actions like deposits, withdrawals, and borrow operations or when share tokens are transferred via ERC-20 transfer or transferFrom function directly.
    - For instance, **Hook.SHARE_TOKEN_TRANSFER** is invoked during deposit and withdrawal actions to handle share tokens, and during borrow and repay actions to manage debt tokens.

 3. **Transitioning Between Collateral Types**:
-   - Users can transition their assets between **Hook.PROTECTED_TOKEN** and **Hook.COLLATERAL_TOKEN** without transferring the underlying assets.
+   - Users can transition their assets between **Hook.PROTECTED_TOKEN** and **Hook.COLLATERAL_TOKEN** and vice verse without transferring the underlying assets.
 This transition is crucial for users who want to switch between protected and borrowable collateral, enabling interest generation or enhanced security.

-4. **Debt Management**:
-   - Debt tokens, represented by **Hook.DEBT_TOKEN**, are a core component of the borrowing system.
-These tokens track the debt of borrowers within the protocol and are transferred or burned during borrow, repay, and liquidation actions.

-5. **Liquidation**:
-   - When a position becomes insolvent, the protocol invokes the **Hook.LIQUIDATION** action.
-This involves liquidating collateral to repay debt.
-Hooks ensure that both collateral and debt token transfers occur as part of this process, allowing external systems to track liquidation events and make adjustments.

 ## Extensibility via Hooks